mculep/all-notes/mvc.md

 -   ###### Go back to `index.js` and declare a variable to require

-> You need to import to the maiin `index.js` using the code below
+> You need to import to the main `index.js` using the code below

 ```javascript
 const movieRouter = require("./routers/movieRouter");